 - Overseeing installation: ensuring the solution is being installed in a way which will ensure optimal functioning.

 An ICT hardware engineer is much like an electrical engineer, except that they will only work with computer hardware.
 A hardware engineer will work closely with other ICT professionals to ensure that the architecture of proposed systems aligns with the documented 'as is' or 'to be' architecture.
 They will also work with business analysts, technology architects, testing manager, and release manager.

-An ICT hardware engineer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An ICT hardware engineer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the ICT hardware engineer has level 5 capabilities, i.e. ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 | SFIA skill||SFIA skill code||SFIA skill level of responsibility||SFIA skills level descriptor|